ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 2. The user will permanently enter an invalid state.

-Depending on the exact reason that the user enters an invalid state, it will either be detected by background monitoring or the next time that out-of-band communication is available.
+Depending on the exact reason that the user enters an invalid state, it will either be detected by background monitoring or by the mechanisms described in
+{{detecting-forks}}.
 Importantly, this means that users must stay online for some bounded amount of time after entering an invalid state for it to be successfully detected.

 Alternatively, instead of executing a lookup incorrectly, the transparency log can attempt to prevent a user from learning about more recent states of the log.